Most popular package

 Your report

-You leave with your on-the-day results and discussion.
-Your blood report follows within 2–5 working days, with clear explanations and any follow-up recommendations.
+You leave with your in-clinic results and discussion.
+Your blood report follows within 2–5 working days, with clear explanations and guidance on when GP follow-up may be appropriate.

 Right for you?